nvim-lua/kickstart.nvim/README.md

 In my neovim journey I recently migrated from vimscript to lua, and I am still in the process of adjusting my setup.

-I am working to make this kickstart a standard for my development team, to be deployed on Windows Linux amd MacOSX systems.
+I am working to make this kickstart a standard for my development team, to be deployed on Windows Linux and MacOSX systems.

-Kickstart is just a configuration procedure.
+Kickstart.nvim is just a configuration procedure.
 It requires to have several components installed and prepared.
 In the following notes I will list the preparation activities to be performed on the different operating systems.

 A possible alternative approach is to use a neovim distribution, like
 - [LazyVim](https://www.lazyvim.org/): maintained by @folke (the author of lazy.nvim package manager)